GenericPirate/tmux/Contributing.md

   to marks in copy mode. ([#1042](https://github.com/tmux/tmux/issues/1042)) is related and also has some code to display a marker line.

-- Make the commmand prompt able to take up multiple lines.
+- Make the command prompt able to take up multiple lines.

 - ([#918](https://github.com/tmux/tmux/issues/918)) A way to specify how panes are merged when one is killed.
 Could be an option to kill-pane.